jitsi/handbook/docs/dev-guide/iframe.md

 ```javascript
 api.executeCommand('muteEveryone');
 ```
-* **startRecording** - Starts a file recording or streaming depending on the passed on params.
+* **startRecording** - Starts a file recording or streaming session depending on the passed on params.
+  - for RTMP streaming, recording `mode` should be `stream` and `rtmpStreamKey` must be provided. `rtmpBroadcastID` is optional.
   - for YouTube streams, recording `mode` should be `stream` and `youtubeStreamKey` must be provided. `youtubeBroadcastID` is optional.
   - for Dropbox recording, recording `mode` should be `file` and a dropbox oauth2 token must be provided.
 Also dropbox saving should be enabled on the used jitsi meet deploy config.
   - for file recording, recording `mode` should be `file` and optionally `shouldShare` could be passed on.
 No other params should be passed.